Reginald Delargey: Archbishop of Wellington

 Although not from Wellington, Delargey built a strong relationship with the people and clergy of the Archdiocese as a result of his openness, humility and sincerity.
 As Archbishop he continued to promote the work of the Catholic Youth Movement – as he had previously done in Auckland – and was particularly conscious of the needs of minority groups both in the Archdiocese and throughout New Zealand.
 Delargey was created Cardinal priest on 24 May 1976 by Pope Paul VI and received the title of Inmmacolata al Tiburtino.
 From 1976 to 1979 he was head of the New Zealand Catholic Bishops' Conference and played a key role in the negotiations with the government and teachers' unions that culminated in the integration of Catholic schools into the State funded system in New Zealand.
 Despite failing health, he participated in the conclaves of August and October 1978.
 He died in Auckland in 1979 and was buried from Wellington's Sacred Heart Cathedral.
 He was succeeded by Thomas Stafford Williams.

-Honors
+Honours

-Delargey Street in Hillsborough, Auckland was named in honor of Delargey in the early 1980s.
+Delargey Street in Hillsborough, Auckland was named in honour of Delargey in the early 1980s.